Skechers GoRun 5 Review Facts

 It's a lightweight trainer/racer and you are going to feel the ground.
 No armor here.
 You'll have to rely on your superior reflexes and nimble footwork if you are taking these into battle.
 That being said they offer great protection for what they are: a minimal shoe.
 I never felt like I was going to bruise my foot, and was completely comfortable with the amount of protection between me and the road, even for my longer runs.

 Keep these on the road.
-I did take them on some light dirt and grass paths which wasn't an issue, but I doubt they would fare too well when roots and rocks come into play.
-Keep these as your road or track shoe
+I did take them on some light dirt and grass paths which weren't an issue, but I doubt they would fare too well when roots and rocks come into play.
+Keep these as your road or track shoe.

 Don't you love when you can get a good solid shoe for a decent price?
-The Skechers GoRun 5 are $100.
+The Skechers GoRun 5 is $100.
 That is about the lowest price you will see for a quality running shoe.
-And it isn't so hard to stomach that price for a shoe like the GoRun 5 which will give you the miles, but doesn't feel like a brick.
+And it isn't so hard to stomach that price for a shoe like the GoRun 5 which will give you the miles but doesn't feel like a brick.

 The traction on the Skechers GoRun 5 was fine for dry road conditions, but I wouldn't put them to the test in rainy weather

 or dewy grass.
 The bottom is a pretty typical rubber and pretty flush between the outsole and midsole.
 However, the parametric web outsole is specially designed to give traction.

 On pavement, light dirt and grass paths, and even some sand on the pavement, I never had any issues with these slipping or sliding.
 However, I only took them out in dry conditions though.